RedLinus/Flashing-lights/README.md

 ### customizing

-Explain what these tests test and why
+To customize the lamps you have the following options:

 ```
     / Numbers of rows.
 Default 10.
     *rows
     / Numbers of columns.
 Default 10.
     *columns
     / Rounding of the lamps.
 Default 100%.
     *rounded
     / Height of the lamps.
 Default 2px.
     *lampHeight
     / Width of the lamps.
 Default 5.
     *lampWidth
     / How many of the lamps are turned on per cykle. default 0.1.
 0-1 allowed.
     *onRatio
     / How many of the lamps are turned on per cykle. default 0.7.
 0-1 allowed.
     *offRatio:
     / How often the lamps turn off and on in ms. Default 75
     *refreshRate
     / Colour of the lamps when turned on.
 Default black.
 CSS color codes allowed.
     *onColour
     / Colour of the lamps when turned off.
 Default black.
 CSS color codes allowed.
     *offColour: "none",
     / How dar the lamps blur spreads.
 Default 15.
     *blurRadious: 15,
 ```

 The customization is added to the function like this